 Release handling relies on this assumption.
-When installing a new release version, the new sys.config is read and used to update the application configurations.
+When installing a new release version, the new sys.config is read and used to update the application's configurations.

-This means that specifying another .config file, or more .config files, leads to inconsistent update of application configurations.
-There is, however, a syntax for sys.config that allows pointing out other .config files:
+This means that specifying another .config file, or more .config files, leads to an inconsistent update of application configurations.
+There is, however, a way to point out other config files from a sys.config.
+How to do this is described in the next section.